bath-reinforcement-learning-lab/SVERL_icml_2023/README.md

 ## Running experiment

-To run an experiment, navigate to the folder named after the environment and call:
+To run an experiment, navigate to the folder named after the environment and call run.py:

 ```bash
 $ cd gwa/